vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.

 - Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.
-This is the recommended method if you are installing a TKG Management cluster in an airgapped environment.
+This is the recommended method if you are installing a TKG Management cluster in an air-gapped environment.

 The Tanzu Kubernetes Grid Installation user interface shows that, in the current version, it is possible to install Tanzu Kubernetes Grid on VMware vSphere, AWS, and Microsoft Azure.
 The UI provides a guided experience tailored to the IaaS, in this case on VMware vSphere backed by NSX-T Data Center networking.